-Figure 6: Butterfly Design Solidworks 3D Model.
+Figure 7: Butterfly Design Solidworks 3D Model.
 This design consists of two sectional matrix bands conjoined together in the middle to produce a band that slightly resembles a butterfly.
 Holes in the band will help to aid the removal of the device.
-Outside thickness of 0.0127 mm, inside thickness of 0.0254 mm, and straight length (when the curve of the band is bent straight) of 33 mm to 68.7 mm.

-Figure 7: Butterfly Design installed.
-This hand drawn image shows how the butterfly band (dark blue) would sit between teeth (light blue) and be held in place by two wedges (orange).
+Figure 8: Butterfly Design installed.
+This CAD image shows how the butterfly band (silver) would sit between two teeth infected with a cavity (gray/tan).